mongoose76/benchmarking-playground/README.md

 6. Uses hardware to the max
 I want to have just one microservice instance in the system.
 Which is so fast it handles the peak load of the system with room to spare.
-And can be restarted anytime if needed (again, crashes/bugs happen, nobody is perfect).
-As a secondary target I want this service to scale horizontally, but that would mean adding an extra 10k/20k req/s handling capacity
+And can be restarted anytime if needed (again, crashes/bugs happen, nobody is perfect)

 7. Is simple to understand
 Complicated architecture is nice on paper but not often actually seen in production.

+8. [OPTIONAL] As a secondary target I want to scale horizontally.
+Mostly for high availability since the requests handled by a single instance should be enough.